superbuggy/sponsored-widget-markup-generator/README.md

 ## Set Up and Usage

+> Markup Reference below includes the markup template.
+Use in case the code generator doesn't work.

 1. Clone this repo
 2. `cd sponsored-widget-markup-generator`
 3. `open index.html`
-4. Enter full URL of DCist sponsored post in the text input and hit enter.
+4. Enter full URL of DCist sponsored post in the text input and ***hit enter***.
 5. Copy markup.
 6. Go to Appearance> Widgets in WP Admin for DCist.
 7. Paste into the HTML widget  (see screenshots below).